A brief biography

 He has been a social media creator and publisher for nearly 20 years, most recently as the co-founder and co-host of The Future Law Podcast.

 Professor Madison’s awards and distinctions include the Chancellor’s Distinguished Teaching Award at Pitt, a fellowship from the Educating Tomorrow’s Lawyers project at the Institute for the Advancement of the American Legal System (IAALS) in Denver, and election to membership in the American Law Institute in 2016.
-In 2021, he joined the ETS Legal Education Advisory Council as an inaugural member.
 In 2014, he was awarded the Yale Medal by Yale University.

 Before becoming a law professor in 1997, he practiced law for nearly 10 years in San Francisco and Silicon Valley.